MarceloChirau/at-cheat-sheet/automation-testing-handbook/14-interview-questions.md

 1. **What is the Software Testing Life Cycle (STLC)?**

-STLC is a structured process that defines the phases and activities performed by the testing team to ensure software quality.It starts with requiremnt analysis and end with test closure and reporting.
+STLC is a structured process that defines the phases and activities performed by the testing team to ensure software quality.It starts with requirement analysis and end with test closure and reporting.

 ```mermaid
 graph TD